-The winning entry will receive a once off prize money which will cover the outright payment of the Intellectual Property Rights of the essay.
-The monetary prize will be accompanied by a certificate signed by the Chairperson of the SADC Organ on Politics, Defence and Security His Excellency Hakainde Hichilema, President of the Republic of Zambia.
+The winning entry will receive a once-off prize money which will cover the outright payment of the Intellectual Property Rights of the essay.
+The monetary prize will be accompanied by a certificate signed by the SADC Executive Secretary.
 The prize will be paid directly to the winner in his/her home country through the Secretariat.